Christopher North (Ambrosia)

-Christopher Reed North (born January 26, 1951) is an American musician.
-He is the founding keyboardist of the American progressive rock band Ambrosia.
+Christopher Reed North (January 26, 1951 – March 30, 2026) was an American musician.
+He was the founding keyboardist of the American progressive rock band Ambrosia.

 Early life

-Christopher Reed North was born in San Francisco.
+Christopher Reed North was born in San Francisco on January 26, 1951.
 He grew up in San Pedro, California, playing in various bands through junior high and high school.
 Some of the early bands he played with were The Proones, The Livin End, and Thee Exceptions.
 In 1968 he formed the psychedelic rock band Blue Toad Flax with Tom Trefethen, playing organ and singing lead vocals.